vivliostyle/vivliostyle.org/faq.md

 ```

 Windows:
-- Download and install the Ghostscript for Windows at <https://www.ghostscript.com/download/gsdnld.html>.
+- Download and install the Ghostscript for Windows at <span class="url"><https://www.ghostscript.com/download/gsdnld.html></span>.
 Then, add the installed Ghostscript's bin directory (e.g., "C:\Program Files\gs\gs9.52\bin") to the `PATH` environment variable.
 - Download and install the Xpdf command line tools for Windows at <http://www.xpdfreader.com/download.html>.
 Then, add the installed Xpdf's bin directory (e.g., "C:\xpdf-tools-win-4.02\bin64") to the `PATH` environment variable.

 ## Create Book FAQ